 Frequently asked questions

-Can I eat sushi?
-Cooked sushi or rolls without raw fish, mayo, or spicy sauces — fine.
-Sashimi-heavy meals — skip.
+Cooked sushi rolls without raw fish, mayo, or spicy sauces are fine.
+Sashimi-heavy meals are best skipped — lower carb, higher protein, and the raw fish introduces unnecessary digestive variables the night before a race.